Not sure if you should have a press page on your website? Not sure what to include? That’s what we’re diving into in this post!

 About the Author:

-Brittney Lynn is a PR & Online Marketing Strategist for online entrepreneurs worldwide.
-She has almost 10 years of experience working in the online marketing industry and has a passion for helping others grow their brand through strategic PR.
+Brittney Lynn is a PR Strategist for online entrepreneurs worldwide.
+She has nearly 10 years of experience working in the online marketing industry and has a passion for helping others grow their reach, revenue, and impact through strategic PR.

 She’s also the host of the Human Connection podcast where we dive deep into the topic of how entrepreneurs and small business owners can be better at building real, authentic relationships with their audience.